 Over the course of their law school career, IILJ Scholars participate in an extensive range of international law meetings and IILJ events, including speaker series given by NYU faculty and visiting scholars, judges, and practitioners.

-Thanks to a generous endowment given by Joyce Lowinson in honor of the late NYU Murry and Ida Becker Professor of International Law Thomas M. Franck, students accepted into the IILJ Scholars program receive a substantially enhanced merit scholarship award, up to full tuition, for the three years of their NYU JD program.
+Thanks to a generous endowment given by Joyce Lowinson in honor of the late NYU Murry and Ida Becker Professor of International Law Thomas M. Franck, students accepted into the IILJ Scholars program receive a scholarship award, with amounts varying up to full tuition, for the three years of their NYU JD program.
 Read more >

 For students admitted to the JD-LLM Program, the Law School will meet the tuition charge for the LLM year.
 Living and other expenses in that year are the responsibility of the Scholar.
 Receipt of an IILJ Scholarship does not require Scholars to apply to the LLM segment of the program, nor does it guarantee admission to that program.Close